JadesonBruno/ecommerce-database-design/README.md

 I used the SQL language to create the database in the DBMS, MySQL, defining the entities and restrictions necessary for the model.
 Additionally, I populated the database with dummy data to allow queries using Data Query Language (DQL).

-The project was a prerequisite for approval in the "Database Modeling and Logical Projects" module of the "Bootcamp Potência Tech powered by Ifood | Data Science" at the DIO Educational Institution.
+The project was a prerequisite for approval in the "Database Modeling and Logical Projects" module of the "Bootcamp Potência Tech powered by [Ifood](https://www.ifood.com.br/) | Data Science" from the educational institution [DIO](https://www.dio.me/).

 ## Business Questions